microsoft/vscode-extension-samples/contentprovider-sample/README.md

 It is not intended as a product quality extension.

-The purpose of the extension is to show a preview of the properties in the declaration block of a CSS rule.
-To play with the extension:
 - Select a symbol
 - Select `F1 > Print References`
 - An editor opens to the side and show the references in a textual form